maybe-finance/maybe/README.md

 We're now reviving the product as a fully open-source project.
 The goal is to let you run the app yourself, for free, and use it to manage your own finances and eventually offer a hosted version of the app for a small monthly fee.

+## End goal

+Ultimately we want to rebuild this so that you can self-host, but we also have plans to offer a hosted version for a fee.
+That means some decisions will be made that don't explicitly make sense for self-hosted but _do_ support the goal of us offering a for-pay hosted version.

 ## Features

 As a personal finance + wealth management app, Maybe has a lot of features.
 Here's a brief overview of some of the main ones...